A1exan10er/lingo-with-tea/QUICKSTART.md

 ## 📝 Tips

-- The app saves your word book locally in the browser
-- Clear browser data will delete your word book
-- Export/import features coming soon!
+- Your data is saved to the cloud (Firebase), so you can access it from any device by logging in.
-- Review words regularly for better retention
+- Review words regularly for better retention.
+- Check your History tab to see what you need to improve.

 ---